Amazon isn't the only online retailer offering discounts on Prime Day

 Prime Day 2018: The best deals so far -- and everything else you need to know

-Discuss: The best Prime Day sales not happening at Amazon: Deals at eBay, GameStop, Newegg, Lowe's and more
+Discuss: The best Prime Day sales not happening at Amazon: Deals at eBay, GameStop, Newegg, Walmart and Lowe's

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.